Addictions

 The Scottish Addictions executive group meets every three months for an all day meeting with a teaching and business component.

 It's a place to discuss ideas and trends within the field in Scotland.
-If you're interested in attending, please contact our Chair, as above.
+If you're interested in attending, please contact our Chair.

 All meetings are held at the Golden Lion hotel in Stirling.